sophie-kiehl/MIP_280A4_Final_Project/report.md

 12. Record dotplot

-There are no major structural variations between thsi assembly and the reference.
+The assembly is approximately 45 Kbp shorter than the reference.
+Also, there is a small insertion in the assembly that was not present in the reference.

 ![Dotplot_plasmid](https://user-images.githubusercontent.com/115187825/206001418-e5e7c19f-4628-4080-a97f-9b0e9c45b8fd.png)